History of Harringay (1750–1880): Hornsey Wood House

 The old Hornsey Wood House well became its situation; it was embowered, and seemed a part of the wood.
 Two sisters, a Mrs. Lloyd and a Mrs. Collier, kept the house; they were ancient women, large in size, and usually sat before their door on a seat fixed between two venerable oaks, wherein swarms of bees hived themselves.
 Here the venerable and cheerful dames tasted many a refreshing cup with their good-natured customers, and told tales of bygone days, till, in very old age, one of them passed to her grave, and the other followed in a few months afterwards.

-The two sisters died in the 1790s and in 1796 the old house was pulled down and the oaks felled to make way for a new private leisure park.
+The two sisters died in the 1790's; in 1796, the old house was pulled down and the oaks felled to make way for a new private leisure park.
 This included a much larger incarnation of the Hornsey Wood Tavern, together with a lake for fishing and boating at the top of the hill, and pleasure grounds laid out in the space created by the felling of much of the woodland.
 The new facility became even more successful than its predecessor.
 An article in the Sportsman magazine of 1846 gave a good account of the entertainments offered: